Notice of Pre-AIA or AIA Status

 Regarding claim 6, Raveh teaches: The non-transitory computer-readable storage medium of claim 1, wherein a first one of the two or more universal modules collects data different from a second one of the two or more universal modules (claim 20, “each component page includes user configuration setting controls to enable a user to set configuration parameters for a component resource of a plurality of component resources to configure”).

-Regarding claim 7, Chawla teaches: The non-transitory computer-readable storage medium of claim 1, wherein the authentication token enables the client server to confirm to an enterprise server that the client server is permitted to request services via the enterprise server (¶ 111, “The API-Tool server 310 may verify whether the merchant entered access ID and merchant ID, and/or other access credentials are valid 327”).
+Regarding claim 7, Chawla teaches: The non-transitory computer-readable storage medium of claim 1, wherein the authentication token enables the client server to confirm to the enterprise server that the client server is permitted to request services via the enterprise server (¶ 111, “The API-Tool server 310 may verify whether the merchant entered access ID and merchant ID, and/or other access credentials are valid 327”).

 Claims 8-20 recite commensurate subject matter as claims 1-7.
 Therefore, they are rejected for the same reasons.